guoguo12/hivemind/README.md

 You should then be able to execute `census.py` to grab data from each server in `servers.txt`.
 The results are printed to stdout.

-## Dataset

-Usage stats for the [Hive servers](https://inst.eecs.berkeley.edu/cgi-bin/clients.cgi?choice=330soda), collected between 11/14/2015 and 12/21/2015 at approximately 10 minute intervals, are available as a educational dataset.
-There are a total of 5,252 JSON files (~50 MB uncompressed, 7.4 MB zipped).

-For details, contact the author.

 ## Credits

 Hivemind was made using jQuery, Vue.js, Moment.js, Skeleton, clipboard.js, and Hint.css.